-We would like to invite you to consider taking part in our research study and in order for you to do this, it is important that we provide you with information to help you to understand why the research is being done and what it would involve.
+We would like to invite your relative/friend to participate in our research study.
+As they are unable to make an informed decision about taking part at this time, we are approaching you to give your opinion as to whether or not you think they would wish to be involved in this study.
+In order for you to do this, it is important that we provide you with information to help you to understand why the research is being done and what it would involve for your relative/friend.
 Please feel free to talk to anyone you feel comfortable with about the research before making your decision.